SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

         rootNode: <Sofa.Core>
             The scene.
         incr:
-            The elements of the commande.
+            The elements of the command.
         duration: float
             Duration of the animation.